mit-ll-responsible-ai/hydra-zen/docs/source/index.rst

   - Write less, :ref:`stop repeating yourself <dry>`, and get more out of your configs.
   - Get automatic type-safety via :func:`~hydra_zen.builds`'s signature inspection.
   - :ref:`Validate your configs <builds-validation>` before launching your application.
+  - Leverage :ref:`auto-config support <additional-types>` for additional types, like :py:class:`functools.partial`, that are not natively supported by Hydra.

 hydra-zen also also provides Hydra users with powerful, novel functionality.
 With it, we can:

 - Add :ref:`enhanced runtime type-checking <runtime-type-checking>` for our Hydra application, via :ref:`pydantic <pydantic-support>`, `beartype <https://github.com/beartype/beartype>`_, and other third-party libraries.
 - Design configs with specialized behaviors, like :ref:`partial configs <partial-config>`, or :ref:`configs with meta-fields <meta-field>`.
-- Use :ref:`additional data types <additional-types>` in our configs, like :py:class:`pathlib.Path`, that are not natively supported by Hydra.
 - Leverage a powerful :ref:`functionality-injection framework <zen-wrapper>` in our Hydra applications.
 - Run static type-checkers on our config-creation code to catch incompatibilities with Hydra.